 - It acknowledges that everyone has their own reason for using drugs

-- It acknowledges that each person that uses drugs is in their own stage of use, some may be willing to quit drugs while others may not.
-By meeting people where they are at it allows you to see that just because a person is opening up about their use does not mean they are ready to stop using, this is where harm reduction comes into play, and if they are ready to stop using you are able to provide the resources to help them do so
+- It acknowledges that each person that uses drugs is in their own stage of use– some may be willing to quit drugs while others may not.
+By meeting people where they are at it allows you to see that just because a person is opening up about their use does not mean they are ready to stop using.
+This is where harm reduction comes into play– if they are ready to stop using you are able to provide the resources to help them do so

-- It is about supporting the person with what steps they feel comfortable taking and providing a safe place for them to talk openly about their drug use and provide a way out of isolation that is common among drug users
+- It is about supporting the person with steps they feel comfortable taking and providing a safe place for them to talk openly about their drug use to provide a way out of isolation that is common among drug users

 Some harm reduction strategies include:

 - Use new and clean syringes and don’t share syringes

 - Use new and clean works every time!

 - Use a tester shot to figure out potency and start off with a smaller amount, you can also use more but you can’t take away some if it turns out to be too much

 - Use drugs another way other than injecting (smoking, snorting, or swallowing)